18alantom/frappebooks_tech/README.md

 ## How does this work?

-### `hooks.py`

-The blog is an SPA and relies on `frappebooks_assist/hooks.py` for routing:

-1. `website_redirects` entry because I still haven't figured out how to override the `/blog` path.
-2. `website_route_rules` entry because it's an SPA and so does client side routing, it it wasn't for this entry this link: [frappebooks.com/tech/why](https://frappebooks.com/tech/why) would throw a 404.

 ### Build

 Running `yarn build` will build the files and do the following

-1. Place _assets_ in `frappebooks_assist/public`
-2. Place `tech.html` in `frappebooks_assist/www`

-This allows Frappe Framework to serve the SPA.

 ### Adding a Post